ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

   </tbody>
 </table>

 Relational databases are often called SQL databases as we use _Structured Query Language (SQL)_ to communicate with them.
-This is a domain-specific langauge similar to the LINQ you learned about in CIS 400 (actually, LINQ derives much of its syntax from SQL).
+This is a domain-specific language similar to the LINQ you learned about in CIS 400 (actually, LINQ derives much of its syntax from SQL).
 Queries are streamed to a relational database across a socket or other connection, much like HTTP requests and responses are.
-The response is recieved also as text which must be parsed to be used.
+The response is received also as text which must be parsed to be used.

 SQL is used to contruct the structure of the database.
 For example, we could create the above table with the SQL command: